Peak District Challenge

 Water stations, Drinks and snacks from our friendly checkpoints every 10km on average.

-A stew supper on arrival back in Hathersage on Saturday evening.
+A stew supper on arrival back in Hathersage on Saturday evening (all food served is vegetarian).

 Kit guidance and advice, along with a pre-walk registration and briefing.